niklasmh/ntnu/TTM4100 - Kommunikasjon - Tjenester og nett/README.md

 [//]: # "##    ## ########    ##     ###  ###   #######  ##     ## ##    ## #### ##    ##  ######"

 ### Multimedia networking

+Fixed playout delays:
+- What: When data is streamed, we want a continous/uninterrupted flow.
+- Problem: Packets arrive destination at different times (async requests) which makes some packets "too late" for the "live show".
+- Solution: Add some more time for the lastest packets to arrive.

+CDN (Content Distribution Network):
+- What: Services that provide content.
+- Problem: Hard to get content fast.
+Especially movies at a reasonable pace according to the clients transmission rate.
+- Solution: Offer service that can distribute content faster by having duplicate files (static files - as they are much easier to save) on different servers around the globe.
+They can then serve the files from near locations - making it alot faster.